jchacks/python_template_program/README.md

 ### Environment

-Recently I converted to (mini)conda for managing my python environments.
-The long and short of it is that it combines the goodness of pyenv with pip and venv all in one.
-If you are used to `requirements.txt` then `environment.yml` is your new friend.
+Use (mini)conda for managing python environments it combines the goodness of pyenv with pip and venv all in one.
+If you are used to `requirements.txt` then [`environment.yml`](environment.yml) is your new friend.
 Take a look at the snippet below:

 ```yaml
 # environment.yml